AhmedRamen/CustomerActivity/README.md

 # Printing Customer Data
 This assignment is purely based on structs and how we can utilise structs to make dynamic objects.
+Activity 23 adds a new capability to create home addresses and get home addresses from the customer.
+For this, we ultizing nesting structs inside structs.

 ## Output
 ```